Back to blogs

 "Recruiters see things from an unbiased perspective." - Natasha Madhavan

 This year's International Women's Day's campaign is #EachforEqual.
 Individually, we’re all responsible for our own thoughts and actions – all day, every day.
-In 2020, we can choose to challenge stereotypes, fight bias, broaden perceptions, improve situations and celebrate women’s achievements.
+In 2020, we can choose to challenge stereotypes, fight bias, broaden perceptions, improve situations, and celebrate women’s achievements.

 The 2020 International Women’s Day theme is that an equal world is an enabled world.
-What does that mean to you in the FinTech industry in Singapore?
+What does that mean to you in the fintech industry in Singapore?

 Is gender equality a topic that often comes up in conversations with candidates and companies?